Create Animated Progress Showing Favicon Like Pie Charts

 })();

 The reason to write the whole code is to show the variables.
 The red colored text can be altered according to your choice for showing the color of the pie chart.
-If you read the code’s comments, you will understand it is not very difficult to for customizing the look.
+If you read the code’s comments, you will understand it is not very difficult to change for customizing the look.

 Save it.
 Now the implementation part.
 If you place javascript at root of your server, add this code within header tag :